samueldosramos/wsl-setup/README.md

 # Windows Setup with WSL

-This is a simple dotfiles and scripts to install and customizing Windows with WSL.
+This is a simple dotfiles and scripts to setup Windows with WSL.

 **Note:** _This script was tested on a Lenovo Ideapad 330_